How to Select the Right Coach

 Look at a coach’s background more holistically and for evidence of business leadership experience, especially if you are seeking an executive coach.
-Though not strictly necessary, you may want to hire a coach with a similar background to the coachee, or one who has worked within the same industry as your organisation, so they are a good fit contextually.
+Though not strictly necessary, you may want to hire a coach with a similar background to the coachee, or one who has worked within the same industry as your organization, so they are a good fit contextually.

 - Training and credentials

 Check the coach’s training qualifications.
 For example, look for a coach that has come through the International Coaching Federation (ICF) - an ICF credentialed coach.
-They should have been assessed by and must adhere to the ethics of a recognised professional coaching body and be a certified career coach.
+They should have been assessed by and must adhere to the ethics of a recognized professional coaching body and be a certified career coach.

 - The coach’s own professional development